-Step 2: Launch Google Chrome
+Step 3 – Launch Google Chrome

-or start process in background
+or start the process in the background

 $ google-chrome &